 Now that’s what I call a sweet revenge!

-His latest book, Antifragile, is as controversial as his previous best seller, The Black Swan.
+, Antifragile, is as controversial as his previous best seller, The Black Swan.
 He invented the term “Antifragile” to describe organisms or systems that thrive on stress and chaos.
 He says humans are antifragile.
 We’re built for struggle, and if we don’t get it, we weaken.

 Problem is, struggle and strife are laborious and dangerous, and nobody dislikes them more than Taleb.
 But in our efforts to obtain our security, we are doing things that put us, ultimately, at greater risk.

 As explanation, he raises three major points.

 First, he says that we humans do not live our lives according to facts.
 We live according to “Narratives”, stories we inherit from our background and that are reinforced by our culture.
 This works okay, as long as there is some correlation between our narrative and the facts.
 But the world is a random place, and the facts are always changing.
 An example of a current narrative that caused many of us grief would be, “Housing prices never collapse.”

 His second point is, that in order to deal with the chaos of life, and ensure the relevance of our chosen narratives, we develop elaborate control systems and attach them to almost every aspect of life.
 These systems are supposed to insure our safety, but they are becoming so entertwined, complex, and massive in scale that nobody really understands them, and a small breakdown in any element of the system produces a major collapse.
 To relieve this, we create ever more complicated controls, making these systems even more fragile.
 To Taleb, small and uncomplicated is beautiful.